-First, a recent review of the literature on HEC concludes that it is by "no means clear" that the arguments for HEC "cannot be made to work" (Sprevak, 2020, p.
-6).
+First, a recent review of the literature on HEC concludes that it is by 'no means clear' that the arguments for HEC 'cannot be made to work' (Sprevak 2020, 6).
 That is, the case for HEC is alive.
 It should thus be interesting to see whether HEC also applies to mindreading.
 For even though HEC has been applied to various kinds of cognitions (beliefs, knowledge, etc., see ibid), it hasn't been related to mindreading yet.
-Similarly, while the idea that human cognition might extend into the Internet (Heersmink & Sutton, 2020; Schwengerer, 2021) isn't new, mindreading hasn't been considered in this context.
-And in the cognitive scientific research on mindreading, it is commonly at least tacitly assumed that mindreading is situated solely within an individual's head (Spaulding, 2020).
+Similarily, while the idea that human cognition might extend into the Internet (Heersmink and Sutton 2020; Schwengerer 2021) isn't new, mindreading hasn't been considered in this context.
+And in the cognitive scientific research on mindreading, it is commonly at least tacitly assumed that mindreading is situated solely within an individual's head (Spaulding 2020).

-Second, even if the case for extended mindreading that I will develop below remains conditional, it helps to bring out that the notion of extended mindreading has in fact significant practical and ethical benefits that the alternative that human mindreading is merely embedded in, i.e., causally coupled to, computer algorithms lacks.
+Second, even if the case for extended mindreading that I will develop below remains conditional, it helps to show that the notion of extended mindreading has in fact significant practical and ethical advantages over its more conservative competitor - the view that human mindreading is merely embedded in, (i.e., causally coupled to), computer algorithms.
 This is because the notion of extended mindreading points to novel conceptual strategies to defend our autonomy and privacy in the light of increasing risks of computational control and online manipulation.
-There are thus
+There are thus ethical reasons for endorsing the notion of extended mindreading that add a new perspective to the debate on the societal implications of cognitive extensions into Al technology (Frischmann and Selinger 2018; Hernandez-Orallo and Vold 2019).